Gustavo Barros Schelotto: Coaching career

 In March 2009, Barros Schelotto became the assistant manager of Gregorio Pérez at Club Olimpia.
 He left the position together with Pérez in July.
 Pérez and Barros Schelotto continued together the next year, where they joined Club Libertad in April 2010 before leaving in July 2011.
 In September 2011 they joined Peñarol still with Barros Schelotto as Pérez' assistant.

 In July 2012, Barros Schelotto was appointed as the assistant manager of Club Atlético Lanús in Argentine alongside his twin brother Guillermo Barros Schelotto who became the manager.
 The two brothers finished the 2015 season before leaving to seek a fresh challenge elsewhere.
 In March 2016, the two twin brothers joined Boca Juniors, with Guillermo as the manager and Gustavo as the assistant manager.
 They left the club again at the end of the 2018 season.

 On 9 January 2019, Gustavo and his twin brother joined LA Galaxy, again with Gustavo as the assistant manager under Guillermo.
-They were relieved of their duties on October 29, 2020 due to Galaxy’s poor performance near the ladder part of the season.
+They were relieved of their duties on 29 October 2020, due to Galaxy's poor performance near the latter part of the season.

 Personal life

-Barros Schelotto is the brother of Guillermo Barros Schelotto.
+Barros Schelotto is the twin brother of Guillermo Barros Schelotto.
 Their father, Hugo Barros Schelotto, was one of Gimnasia y Esgrima's presidents in the 1980s, while his nephews Juan, Salvador & Tomás Cataldi and Bautista Barros Schelotto are footballers.